Dubuque casino postpones all entertainment acts through May 13

-Diamond Jo Casino officials will continue to suspend all entertainment scheduled through May 13 due to the ongoing COVID-19 pandemic.
+Diamond Jo Casino in Dubuque has suspended all entertainment scheduled through May 13 due to the COVID-19 pandemic.

 Affected events are: